abdurrahimagca/go-api-starter/readme.md

-# This repo should be a template for my own GO API projects.
+This repo should be a template for my own GO API projects.
-## It is not fair to say this is wonderful but it is going to be better planning to have some other templates.
-All for my own feel free to use if you want